Alternate Ending

 Meanwhile, when we went to the film back in 2002, we watched all the credits.
 The screen went black.
 We stood up and walked down the stairs.
 Alone, the only two people in the cinema.
 Then, on the screen.. what if…

-People who attended my book launch know there is also an alternative ending to my novel Cassandra.
+People who attended my book launch will know there is also an alternative ending to my novel, Cassandra.
 I have had several people ask me how it ends differently.
 So I have hidden it here.
-You have to look hard.
 I don’t want spoilers.
 Spoilers are punishable by death.

 Leave a Reply